In the photo, the ballerina’s twisted fingers dance towards the gloomy sky.

 Posing in the classic retiré position—with one of her legs bent upwards, the toes touching just above her knees—her eyes remain fixed on the camera.
 Decked in ballet shoes with jeans and leather jacket, her body is juxtaposed against the Algerian flag carried by protestors standing behind her demanding the removal of the now-fallen president Abdelaziz Bouteflika.

-More than 5,500 kilometers south, a Sudanese woman is standing on top of a car, defiantly raising a finger in the air.
+More than 5,500 kilometers (3,400 miles) south, a Sudanese woman is standing on top of a car, defiantly raising a finger in the air.
 She’s wearing a white traditional dress along with gold, moon-shaped earrings, and is surrounded mostly by women recording and photographing her on their cellphones.
 Her pose coupled with the phones’ bright screens cut a striking contrast against the twilight sky, under which demonstrators gathered to edge out the now-deposed president Omar al-Bashir.

 Taken weeks apart in Algiers and Khartoum, the photos have become powerful symbols of the peaceful popular uprisings that have swept the two African states in recent months.
 More importantly, the images have become a study in the way African women have and continue to shape protest movements, their place in political leadership, and the function of photography in amplifying their contributions—especially during times of change.